Samreay/DSGoPipeline/README.md

 don't ask conda for your current environment, just go to your tracked mlflow runs and it'll have a minimal version!
 But note it only tracks what is used in the actual experiment after you call `start_run`, so you might need to add extra stuff in.

-We'll wrap up the linear regression example (and not worry about pulling the dataframe as a path argument), so we can run `mlflow run keras_standalone --no-conda --experiment-name predicting_wind_solar`.
-Note again we specify the experiment name and URI via command line / environment variable, rather than defining it in our code. `no-conda` simply because I already havea  working environment, and don't need a new one!
+We'll wrap up the keras example (and not worry about pulling the dataframe as a path argument), so we can run (in another terminal window in the `3_ml_projects` directory)
+`mlflow run keras_standalone --no-conda --experiment-name predicting_wind_solar`.
+Note again we specify the experiment name and URI via command line / environment variable, rather than defining it in our code. `no-conda` simply because I already have a working environment, and don't need a new one!
 If we were inside the directory, we could also run
 `mlflow run .`, and of course this can all be done in code:

 ```python